dividat/playos/Readme.md

 ./build vm
 ```

-In order to get the vm system journal, look at the output of `run-playos-in-vm`
+In order to get the vm system journal, look at the output of `run-in-vm`
 for a command starting with `socat`.

-See the output of `run-playos-in-vm --help` for more information.
+See the output of `run-in-vm --help` for more information.

 #### Guest networking